abdfaizaan/Github-Copilot/Labfiles/Exercise-7.md

    ![](../media/aut16.png)

-## Task 2: Verify the GitHub Copilot Chat extension and Clone Accessible University GitHub Repo in VS Code
+## Task 2: Verify the GitHub Copilot Chat extension and Clone the Accessible University GitHub Repo in VS Code

 1. Start **Visual Studio Code** from the desktop.